pyralog/pyralog/ARCHITECTURE.md

 **This is the power of learning from a decade of production distributed log systems and combining their best ideas in a modern, Rust-based implementation.**

 The modular design allows for easy extension and customization while maintaining strong guarantees about data durability and consistency.
-Whether you need strong consistency for financial transactions or high availability for analytics, DLog's architecture can be configured to meet your requirements.
+Whether you need strong consistency for financial transactions or high availability for analytics, Pyralog's architecture can be configured to meet your requirements.

 **Welcome to the next generation of distributed logs.** 🚀